Heights, Greater Manchester

 Heights is a hamlet in the Saddleworth parish of the Metropolitan Borough of Oldham, in Greater Manchester, England.
 It is directly north of Delph, and four miles northeast of Oldham.
+It lies within the ancient county boundaries of the West Riding of Yorkshire.

-Lying within the ancient county boundaries of the West Riding of Yorkshire, it consists of a former pub (the Royal Oak Heights) which closed in 2020, some residential property and St. Thomas Church.
+Heights consists of a former pub (the Royal Oak Heights) which closed in 2020, some residential buildings and St Thomas' Church, Friarmere.
 The church is no longer in regular use; burials still take place and the graveyard is maintained.
 The churchyard and graveyard were featured in the film The Parole Officer starring Steve Coogan.